about

 As far as being an artist goes, I am a self-taught artist who values art more for its therapeutic benefit than for its technical merit.
 This stems from the fact that I grew up with a mother who was/is an artist (Moon in Pisces) who instilled a love of art making in me.
 I drew initially to receive her love and attention but then that grew into a medium through which to heal and express myself independent of her noticing, a tool I cherish and will continue to carry with me through life(times).

-The creative process has always been a reliable anchor to me and a medium through which I also steadily gain access to my higher self and flow states.
+The creative process has always been a reliable anchor to me and a medium through which I steadily gain access to my own embodied experience/spiritual nature and flow states.

 These days I work mainly with acrylic paint and black ink though I dabble in other mediums as well.